Your Best Travel Guide Isn’t A Book

 For example, a number of years ago a friend and I traveled to Bolivia to work on a documentary film.
-At the time, my Spanish was anemic, optimistically speaking.
+At the time, my Spanish was terrible, optimistically speaking.
 We were at the Sunday vegetable market in La Paz, Bolivia, and things were not looking good.

 “My friend and I are working on a documentary film, do you think we could possibly please, if it’s no bother, film for 10 minutes?”
 I managed to say in my most polite Spanish to the papaya vendor.

-“1000 bolivianos,” the vendor replied distractedly (about $150, way out of our budget and much more than the going rate).
+“1000 bolivianos,” the vendor replied distractedly (about $150.
+Way out of our budget and much more than the going rate).

+“Es un poco caro…” (It’s a little expensive) I began, then faltered as the woman shrugged and turned towards another customer.
+“Pero por favor…” I said a little louder.
+No dice.
 I stood there dumbly, lost amidst the cries of the children and the bustle of traffic, when I remembered a short phrase that a Bolivian friend had taught me before leaving.
 “If you get stuck negotiating,” she said, just try “rebajame pues” (which loosely translates as “cut me some slack”).
 What did I have to lose?

 “Señora por favor, rebajame pues,” I began, waving my hand.
-Suddenly, I had the woman’s attention – and everyone else at the papaya stand for that matter.
+Suddenly, I had the woman’s attention.
+And everyone else at the papaya stand for that matter.
 She broke into a grin.

+“How does a gringo like you know a phrase like that?
+Only Bolivians say that.”
 I explained that I came from Rhode Island, which has a large Bolivian population.
 I bought a papaya and we spoke for another couple minutes about the city, about the weather, about life in the U.S. We paused, looking out onto the winding, impossibly steep streets of the city.